RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 - **Restorative:** Strong problem solving.
 "Restorative" folks figure out what is wrong and resolving it.
 - **Intellection:** Characterized by intellectual activity.
 "Intellection" folks are introspective and appreciate intellectual discussions.

 My results put me in the "typical" engineer group.
 Together, with the fellow students with similar strengths, we built a Google Spreadsheet to further analyze our results and find out who was most similar to whom. **Damn.
-We nerdy.**
+We *nerdy*.**

 #### Mini-Anti-Personality-Test-Rant